jhumigas/b-on-rails/README.md

 # Database

 This application uses MySQL with ActiveRecord.
-The gem mysql supplies with the adapter to the database.
+The gem [mysql2](https://github.com/brianmario/mysql2) supplies with the adapter to the database.
+The Mysql2 gem is meant to serve the extremely common use-case of connecting, querying and iterating on results.
+Some database libraries out there serve as direct 1:1 mappings of the already complex C APIs available.
+This one is not.

 # Carrierwave